seasons recommended for visiting

 natives, who eat with their hands.
 Just

-mixing and crunching of all the
+mixing and crunching all the ingredients

-ingredients with rice brings real taste
+with rice brings a real taste.
+If you

-components of the dish separately, the
+the dish separately, the dominant taste

-dominant taste would be too strong for
+would be too strong for the Western

 When you go to buy bananas in Sri Lanka,